 We have compiled a list of the most frequent questions we receive and provided the appropriate answers.

-The Saint Clair Fire Department consists of approximately 30 members who volunteer their time to benefit the community in which they live.
+The Saint Clair Fire Department consists of up to 34 members (as of October 2021 currently 21) who volunteer their time to benefit the community in which they live.
 SCFD firefighters are Michigan certified Firefighters (Level 1 or 2) and licensed Medical First Responders, Emergency Medical Technicians, or Paramedics.

 The SCFD's primary response area includes 54 square miles within the following boundary areas:

 - To the East, the United States side of the international border within the Saint Clair River

 - To the South, Recor Road near the East China Township Park and the Detroit Edison Saint Clair Power Plant